pulp/pulpcore-plugin/docs/plugin-writer/concepts/tasks/add-remove.rst

     :class:`~pulpcore.plugin.models.ContentArtifact`,
     :class:`~pulpcore.plugin.models.RemoteArtifact`.

-* Use :class:`~pulpcore.plugin.models.ProgressBar` to report the progress of some steps if needed.
+* Use :class:`~pulpcore.plugin.models.ProgressReport` to report the progress of some steps if needed.